 Alyn stood for election first in 2001 in Edinburgh West for Westminster, then again in 2003 for Holyrood, again for Edinburgh West.
 He was elected to the European Parliament for the first time in 2004 and has been re-elected three times in the SNP victories in the 2009, 2014 and 2019 elections, in 2019 as leading SNP candidate, winning the best ever result for the SNP in a European election.

 Alyn subsequently sought and won nomination for the Stirling constituency in order to fight for Scotland in Europe, and won Stirling in the December 2019 Westminster election with 51% of the vote.
 He pledged at the declaration to represent everyone in Stirling regardless of politics.

-In Parliament, he is the SNP Shadow Foreign Secretary.
+In the Westminster Parliament, he is the SNP Foreign Affairs Spokesperson.

 Alyn maintains a keen interest in Agriculture, Food and Animal Welfare issues.
 He is the Honorary Vice President of the Scottish Society for the Prevention of Cruelty to Animals, the SSPCA, Scotland’s animal welfare charity, and is an Honorary Associate of the British Veterinary Association.
 Both posts are voluntary and unpaid.